 Low Carb Pizza Crust (Fathead Dough Recipe)

 Easy Low Carb 5 Ingredient Keto Pizza Crust

 - 1 ½ cup part skim shredded mozzarella cheese

 - 2 oz cream cheese

 - 1 large egg

-- 2 tbsp unflavored whey protein powder substitute: 1 Tbsp oat bran or 1/4 cup more almond flour
+- 2 tablespoon unflavored whey protein powder substitute: 1 tablespoon oat bran or ¼ cup more almond flour

 - Preheat oven to 400 degrees F.